How to Build a DIY Entertainment Center

-To tame tech clutter, your television and other media devices such as streaming boxes, DVRs, and DVD players need a solid, stylish home.
-You can build a DIY entertainment center that will act as a dependable base for the screen, with two sliding doors that can hide all your peripheral devices so you'll not only keep them out of sight, you also won't have to clean the electronics as often.
+To tame tech clutter, your television and other media devices, such as streaming boxes, DVRs, and DVD players, need a secure, stylish home.
+This easy-to-build DIY entertainment center provides a dependable base for a TV and has two sliding doors that can hide all your peripheral devices so you'll not only keep them out of sight, you also won't have to clean the electronics as often.
 Half of the center remains open for displaying books and favorite curios.

 With mid-century modern-inspired tapered, flared legs, this sleek entertainment center sits low to the ground at just around 19 inches high.
 Pre-laminated wood shelves are the chief building material and eliminate the need for painting.
 This entertainment center will complement any contemporary-styled living room or media room.

 - Tape measure

 - Drill and bits

 - 2 white laminated wood shelves with finished edges, 12 x 72 inches

 - 2 aluminum channels, 3/8 x 3/8 x 72 inches

 - 4 metal or wood cabinet/sofa legs with screws, 7 1/2 inches long